vendor rebates accounting treatment

 Volume Incentive Rebates

 Volume incentive rebates are all about the numbers.
 The more a customer buys, the bigger the rebate they might receive.
-It's a straightforward incentive: buy more, save more.
-These rebates can be a boon for driving sales, but they also need to be accounted for over the period the purchases are made, not just when the volume incentive rebate is paid out.
+It’s a straightforward incentive: buy more, save more.
+Rebates can boost sales.

 Value Incentive Rebates

 Value incentive rebates are a bit different.
-They're based on the value of purchases rather than the quantity.
-This type of rebate can be particularly complex to manage because it might involve multiple products at different price points, and the rebate might be a percentage of the total value of customer purchases.
+They’re based on the value of purchases rather than the quantity.
+This rebate can be tricky to manage.
+It may involve different products at various prices.
+The rebate might also be a percentage of the customer’s total spending.

 wholesale purchase price